 As mentioned previously, the gambling industry is on the rise and with this, the demand for a remote gaming license.
 We are seeing new Maltese sites being launched every other day.
 Although some players may shy away from newcomers for obvious reasons, there is always something rather intriguing about them.

 New gambling sites are looking to make an impact and most tend to start off with all guns blazing.
 They are competing with top online casinos that have had years to build a reputation for themselves.
 Be it in the form of free spins or match deposit bonuses, you can expect some of the best first deposit offers for new players out there.
 Some of the welcome bonus offers include no deposit bonuses.
 If you have any experience in online gambling, then you know how hard these are becoming to find.
-Here's where newer brands like N1 casino come out on top.
+Here's where new online casinos come out on top.

 The Malta Gaming Authority is the legislative body governing all gambling activities.
 It was first set up in 2001 as the Lotteries and Gaming Authority (LGA).
 They were actually one of the first organisations to devise a set of legal regulations for online sports and gambling procedures.
 They started off with the Lotteries and Other Games Act (2001) and chapters 400 and 438 of the Laws of Malta.
 This Gambling Act was the first of many.
 2015, saw a rebrand from LGA to MGA, as we know them today.
 Perhaps this restructuring came about as a result of the move from static land-based casinos, to the dynamic world of iGaming.